 Les Gnellets was built a quarter of a century ago in the time-honoured local way, all wood and stone, with some of the rooms tucked under the massive roof timbers.
-It is a pretty, comfortable and welcoming chalet.
+It is a traditional, pretty and welcoming chalet.
 It might lack the bling of our more modern accommodation, but as our nineteenth most expensive chalet out of twenty, it is fantastic value.

 The room the time-honoured locals obviously planned to spend most of their time in is the spacious, high-ceilinged, open-plan dining-sitting-room-kitchen, with its log fire surrounded by sofas, its terrace and mezzanine.

 Not to say that the bedrooms aren’t comfortable.
 There’s a super master bedroom with a balcony overlooking the Calabourdane stream, and both a bath and a very indulgent rain-head shower.

 Two other bedrooms have en-suite facilities, while the last two share a bathroom and separate loo.
 These two rooms are tucked under the rafters, up a staircase with not one but two low beams to test sobriety.

 There are two more beds on the big mezzanine above the living room, which children or friends can take at half price, although we cannot guarantee flight seats for these two extra beds.